tomgo5/devtools_final_project/Readme.md

 >What we did:

-    1.Installed Docker and Docker Compose and created a docker-compose.yml file to define the Joomla and MySQL services.
+    1.Installed Docker to define the Joomla and MySQL services.

-    2.Created and ran the containers using the docker-compose file and ensured that the two services could communicate.
+    2.ensured that the two services could communicate.

     3.Accessed the Joomla setup through the browser and completed the installation by connecting it to the MySQL database, creating an admin user, and setting the basic configuration.